exasol/public-knowledgebase/Database-Features/filter-on-double-columns.md

 As the DOUBLE data type is only an approximative numeric type, filters on DOUBLE columns may return unexpected results, due to the approximative nature of this data type.

-The datatype DOUBLE in the Exasol DB (including 6.x) is defined as an 64-Bit floating point value which represents values with a combination of an exponent and a fraction in binary form.
+The datatype DOUBLE in the Exasol DB (including 6.x) is defined as an 64-Bit floating point value, which represents values with a combination of an exponent and a fraction in binary form.
 This means that not every existing (numeric) value can be exactly represented by this type.

 We recommend to filter only on DECIMAL columns to avoid described problems.